 Once the weather starts to change and temperatures start to heat up, project managers from all industries start to have something in common: it’s hard to stay motivated on your project when you’d rather be outside!
+I’d like to share some summer productivity tips to help you out.

 I am not an ‘outside’ person.
 But I still find it difficult to stay focused on project board minutes or tracking risks when it’s nice out.
 However, without motivation, you can’t be productive.